oxipay/posdocs/docs/index.md

 <a href="https://oxipay.com.au/">Oxipay</a> is an interest-free consumer-finance service that integrates with a number of leading eCommerce solutions and POS systems.

-If you're tryingn to integrate your e-commerce platform, please visit <a href="http://docs.oxipay.com.au">Oxidocs</a>.
+If you're trying to integrate your e-commerce platform, please visit <a href="http://docs.oxipay.com.au">Oxidocs</a>.

 <h3>About posdocs</h3>